ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL3_Eng.md

 Limitations of the multiple delete clause:

--limit_clause and returning_clause cannot be used.
+- limit_clause and returning_clause cannot be used.
--dictionary table cannot be used.
+- dictionary table cannot be used.
--full outer join canno be used.
+- full outer join canno be used.

 #### HINTS Options